 【Supplementary Principle 4-11-1.
 View on balance, diversity and appropriate board size】

-To ensure that the Board of Directors is able to discuss and examine matters sufficiently, make decisions swiftly and accurately, properly manage risks and supervise business execution, Tamron shall take the diversity and balance required to cover all Tamron’s functions and business units into consideration, have an appropriate board size of not more than 15 directors and ensure the effectiveness of the board as a whole.
+To ensure that the Board of Directors is able to discuss and examine matters sufficiently, make decisions swiftly and accurately, properly manage risks and supervise business execution, Tamron has decided to take the diversity and balance required to cover all of its functions and business units into consideration, have an appropriate board size of not more than 15 directors and ensure the effectiveness of the board as a whole.

-【Supplementary Principle 4-11-2．Concurrent service of Directors as executives at other listed companies】Tamron discloses the concurrent service of its External Directors and Outside Audit & Supervisory Board Members at other companies every year through communications such as the Notice of Convocation of the Ordinary General Meeting of Shareholders and the Annual Security Reports.
-Tamron also discloses attendance at meetings of its Board of Directors and Audit & Supervisory Board, and the extent of concurrent service is reasonable, allowing External Directors and Outside Audit & Supervisory Board Members to dedicate the time and effort needed to properly fulfil their roles and duties.
+Tamron discloses the concurrent service of its Outside Directors and Outside Audit & Supervisory Board Members at other companies every year through communications such as the Notice of Convocation of the Ordinary General Meeting of Shareholders and the Annual Security Reports.
+Tamron also discloses attendance at meetings of its Board of Directors and Audit & Supervisory Board, and the extent of concurrent service is reasonable, allowing Outside Directors and Outside Audit & Supervisory Board Members to dedicate the time and effort needed to properly fulfil their roles and duties.

 【Principle4-11-3.
 Analysis/assessment of the viability of the entire board of directors】